thatoddmailbox/duck_hero/README.md

 The pugixml library is used to save and restore your progress in the game, and the PhysicsFS library is used to load game assets, such as images, dialogue lines, and sound.

-The tile images come from [kenney.nl](https://www.kenney.nl/), although some (like Ducky) were drawn in [aseprite](https://www.aseprite.org/).
+The tile images mostly come from [kenney.nl](https://www.kenney.nl/), although some (like Ducky) were drawn in [aseprite](https://www.aseprite.org/).
 The map layout was drawn in [Tiled](https://www.mapeditor.org/) and parsed with some custom code that makes use of pugixml.

 ## Additional screenshots
 Click on a screenshot to expand it.